 A Good Photographer: Part I.

 If you do end up with a photo shoot, be sure to tell the photographer exactly what feeling you are hoping to inspire with the finished product.
 A good photographer can do a lot with backdrop, textures, and lighting effects that will make the designer’s job a lot easier.
 For example, Evan Wisheropp’s fantastic photoshoot for Richard III at NCRT spawned a series of three posters and eight iconic Facebook cover photos, like this one featured below.

 Explore Stock Image Galleries:

 If you don’t need a photo shoot, look at a stock image gallery like Shutterstock.com.
 Often you can get a perfect photo or graphic to get across all of the feelings that you want.
 Try different combinations of search terms, throwing in words about mood, color, lighting and image styles.
 In this particular example, we have two historic photographs from the public domain, a texture and two picture frames from Shutterstock, and a gorgeous ship photo, also from Shutterstock.
 If you’re going to design photos regularly, a stock photography subscription can be your best friend.

 Commission Original Artwork:

 Sometimes you have a vision in your head that doesn’t exist anywhere and you need to either build or commission an original piece of artwork.
-In this case, make sure that your marketing strategy is completely clear before anyone picks up a pen.
+If you go this route, make sure that your marketing strategy is completely clear before anyone picks up a pen.
 There are few things as frustrating as waiting two weeks for a piece of art that just won’t sell your product.

 Step 3: Textures and Backdrops.

 Even if you have a photoshoot, often you will need to go out and find that perfect texture for the background of the poster.
 This is where a stock photography database will be your best friend.
 Input a variety of search terms that work well for the feelings you are trying to evoke.
 Often your background textures will use the words “grunge” (for that fatigued look) or “retro.”
 Try playing with color choices, light, fabrics, metals.
 Sometimes, the proper look will be achieved by combining two of the textures together.
 In the case of this graphic for NCRT’s 1980s style production of King Lear, the background is a combination of a prison wall for the grunge texture, and a colored dust burst.

 Step 4: Choose Your Perfect Fonts